Greater Nevada Field: Features

-Greater Nevada Field has an official capacity of 9,100, with 6,500 fixed individual stadium seats, and the rest through general admission.
-The park has a berm beyond right field, and has standing room surrounding the entire field.
-In addition, there are two "party zones" with picnic table seating, 22 luxury skyboxes, a 150-person club suite, and two 15-person luxury dugout suites located immediately behind home plate.
+Greater Nevada Field has an official capacity of 9,100, with 6,500 fixed individual stadium seats and the rest through general admission.
+The park has a berm beyond right field and has standing room surrounding the entire field.
+In addition, there are two "party zones" with picnic table seating, 22 luxury skyboxes, a 150-person club suite and two 15-person luxury dugout suites located immediately behind home plate.
 Due to the flexibility of party zones, skyboxes and large general admission areas, game attendance can regularly be above the official stadium capacity.
 Four concession stands are staggered throughout the stands.
 Great Basin Beer is served on premises.

 At elevation, Greater Nevada Field has a very deep field, 339 ft at its shallowest point and 424 ft at its deepest point.
-Therefore, home runs are less likely to occur, and line drive triples are more likely.
+Therefore, home runs are less likely to occur and line drive triples are more likely.
 The elevation of the natural grass playing field is approximately 4500 ft above sea level and is aligned northeast by north.
 Trent Oeltjen hit the park's first triple on opening night, but the first home run came the following night.
-Josh Whitesell hit it in the bottom of the first inning, and went on to hit the park's first grand slam in the bottom of the 7th inning.
-Due to the high elevation and generally dry climate, prior to the 2014 season a humidor similar to the one installed at Coors Field in Denver was built to try and reduce the hitter's advantage.
+Josh Whitesell hit it in the bottom of the first inning and went on to hit the park's first grand slam in the bottom of the 7th inning.
+Due to the high elevation and generally dry climate, prior to the 2014 season a humidor similar to the one installed at Coors Field in Denver, Colorado was built to try and reduce the hitter's advantage.

 For Reno 1868 FC matches, the field was converted into an all-natural grass surface by laying sod over the infield from third base to halfway between first and second base.
-The pitcher's mound and home plate were covered with tarps, and temporary sideboards and endboards were erected from left field to right-center and along the right field wall.
-The field was oriented in an east-west layout, with one goal in front of the Aces bullpen in right field and the other goal near Sections 101-102 along the left field line.
-The Reno_Aces announced a major investment into field renovations for the 2024 season.
+The pitcher's mound and home plate were covered with tarps and temporary sideboards and endboards were erected from left field to right-center and along the right field wall.
+The field was oriented in an east-west layout with one goal in front of the Aces bullpen in right field and the other goal near Sections 101-102 along the left field line.
+The Reno Aces announced a major investment into field renovations for the 2024 season.

 There are over 10 locations to park at Greater Nevada Field.
-Greater Nevada Field offers valet parking, suite-level parking, and parking for those with a disabled parking permit directly across the stadium.
-The Basin Street nine-story parking structure, National Bowling Stadium, and downtown casinos are also options for patrons.
+Greater Nevada Field offers valet parking, suite-level parking and parking for those with a disabled parking permit directly across the stadium.
+The Basin Street nine-story parking structure, National Bowling Stadium and downtown casinos are also options for patrons.